 |---|---|---|---|

-| Employee count | Per-employee fee × total headcount (typically all employees, not just JDE users) | Acquisitions, hiring, contractor additions | Licensed for 5,000 employees → acquisition adds 2,000 → additional licence cost of $200K–$600K+ depending on module |
+| Employee count | Per-employee fee multiplied by total headcount.
+Typically all employees, not just JDE users. | Acquisitions, hiring, contractor additions. | Licensed for 5,000 employees.
+Acquisition adds 2,000.
+Additional licence cost of $200K to $600K+ depending on module. |

-| Annual revenue | Fee per revenue band (e.g., $X per $100M revenue) | Organic growth, acquisitions, currency effects | Licensed for $500M revenue → growth to $750M → additional block purchase at $300K–$1M+ |
+| Annual revenue | Fee per revenue band.
+For example $X per $100M revenue. | Organic growth, acquisitions, currency effects. | Licensed for $500M revenue.
+Growth to $750M.
+Additional block purchase at $300K to $1M+. |

-| Cost of goods sold (COGS) | Fee per COGS band | Production volume increases, commodity price changes | COGS increases without proportional revenue growth still triggers licence obligation |
+| Cost of goods sold (COGS) | Fee per COGS band. | Production volume increases, commodity price changes. | COGS increases without proportional revenue growth still triggers licence obligation. |

-| Number of records / transactions | Fee per transaction block (less common for JDE) | Business volume growth, system integration expansion | Transaction-based metrics can escalate unpredictably with digital transformation |
+| Number of records / transactions | Fee per transaction block (less common for JDE). | Business volume growth, system integration expansion. | Transaction-based metrics can escalate unpredictably with digital transformation. |

 | Component | Pricing Model | List Price | Legacy vs Modern Impact |